awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-create.md

    As a result, the base URL using the custom domain name for the API that is deployed in the stage becomes `https://regional.example.com/myAPI`\.

 1. Configure your DNS records to map the Regional custom domain name to its hostname of the given hosted zone ID\.
 First create a JSON file that contains the configuration for setting up a DNS record for the Regional domain name\.
 The following example shows how to create a DNS `A` record to map a Regional custom domain name \(`regional.example.com`\) to its Regional hostname \(`d-numh1z56v6.execute-api.us-west-2.amazonaws.com`\) provisioned as part of the custom domain name creation\.
 The `DNSName` and `HostedZoneId` properties of `AliasTarget` can take the `regionalDomainName` and `regionalHostedZoneId` values, respectively, of the custom domain name\.
-You can also get the Regional Route 53 Hosted Zone IDs in [API Gateway Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region)\.
+You can also get the Regional Route 53 Hosted Zone IDs in [Amazon API Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/apigateway.html)\.

    ```
    {